hindsightsoftware/atlassian-connect-play/README.md

     ->        /                           ac.Routes

 This will ensure that any routes that are not handled by your application are delegated to this helper module.
+#### Setup application key and name
+Configure yor plugin key and name in `conf/application.conf`.
+Those values have to be eactly the same as deffined in `atlassian-plugin.json`. ac.key = PLUGIN-KEY ac.name = PLUGIN-NAME

 #### Configure the database